 The rationale for Aztec human sacrifice was, first and foremost, a matter of survival.
 According to Aztec cosmology, the sun god Huitzilopochtli was waging a constant war against darkness, and if the darkness won, the world would end.
 The keep the sun moving across the sky and preserve their very lives, the Aztecs had to feed Huitzilopochtli with human hearts and blood.

-Human sacrifice also served another purpose in the expanding Aztec empire of the 15th and 16th century: intimidation.
+Human sacrifice also served another purpose in the expanding Aztec empire of the 15th and 16th centuries: intimidation.
 The ritual killing of war captives and the large-scale displaying of skulls were visceral reminders of the strength of the empire and the extent of its dominion.
 DNA tests of recovered victims from the Templo Mayor site show that the vast majority of those sacrificed were outsiders, likely enemy soldiers or slaves.

 Verano says that across history and cultures, the rise of ritual human sacrifice often coincides with the emergence of complex societies and social stratification.
 It’s a particularly effective method of intimidating rivals and keeping your own people in line.
 Just look at the gladiator battles of Imperial Rome or the mass burials of servants and captives alongside Egyptian pharaohs and Chinese kings.